swetapati22/PyCode_CodePromptGeneration/README.md

 > Efficient and extensible Event Extraction with Code Prompts and Annotation Guidelines, built on top of [TextEE](https://github.com/ej0cl6/TextEE).

 This repository is a submodule of our paper source code [PyCode_EventExtraction](https://github.com/swetapati22/PyCode_EventExtraction) that includes code for:
-- `PyCode-Code Prompt Generation`: The scipt to obtain code prompts for 15 event extraction datasets supported by TextEE.
+- `PyCode-Code Prompt Generation`: The script to obtain code prompts for 15 event extraction datasets supported by TextEE.
 This sub-module from the source code of our paper is used to reproduce [our work in generating train, dev and test data (instruction, prompt, response pairs) in python code format from natural language instruction format](https://arxiv.org/abs/2502.16377).

 <div align="center">